Insurance advisers give advice about insurance and sell insurance to clients.

 - insurance loss adjuster

-Insurance agents may specialise in different types of insurance, such as:
+Insurance advisors may specialise in different types of insurance, such as: